Artery Disease TreatmentWorthington, OH

 Early detection can help manage symptoms before they get worse.
 Thus, individuals should contact us as soon as they suspect they are exhibiting signs of artery disease.
 Screenings for any artery disease will involve a comprehensive review of the patient’s medical history, a physical examination, and any necessary medical testing.

 For coronary artery disease, these tests may include cardiac catheterization, echocardiograms, electrocardiograms (EKGs), heart CT scans, and stress tests.
+However, a CIMT ultrasound exam of carotid arteries can detect arterial disease long before it becomes severe enough to cause any symptoms.
 Making healthier choices is the first line of defense against coronary artery disease.
 However, if this proves to be insufficient, patients will have to move onto medications, surgery, or other procedures.

 A peripheral artery disease screening may involve angiograms, ankle-brachial indexes, blood tests, and ultrasounds.
 Treatment methods include lifestyle changes, angioplasty, medications, and surgery.
 Angioplasty is a procedure in which a cardiologist puts a small “balloon” in the patient’s artery with a catheter.
 Once it has been inflated, the balloon will clear out the plaque to widen the artery and restore blood flow.